Admission

 1. A completed application.
 Apply online.

-3. Official transcripts from all previously attended colleges or universities sent to the Office of Graduate Admission.
+3. All official college transcripts from each institution attended sent to the Office of Graduate Admission.
 Electronic transcripts are preferred and should be sent to gradadmis@fairfield.edu.

-4. Two-page statement of purpose in which the applicant describes their work as an educator or higher education professional to date, including a discussion of leadership roles (beyond classroom teaching for teacher leaders), professional goals, research interests, and reasons for pursuing a scholar-practitioner doctoral degree
+4. Two-page personal statement in which the applicant describes their work as an educator or higher education professional that demonstrates the applicant's commitment to justice and equity, leadership roles (beyond classroom teaching for teacher leaders), professional goals, research interests, and reasons for pursuing a scholar-practitioner doctoral degree

-5. Artifact (e.g., sample presentation from a practitioner conference) and a brief explanation of how the artifact demonstrates the applicant's efforts to bring about sustained change intended to result in equitable outcomes for all students
+5. Artifact (e.g., sample professional presentation, training documents, policy statement) and a brief explanation of how the artifact demonstrates the applicant's efforts to bring about sustained and systemic change

-7. Three recommendation letters (completed online), accompanied by the University online recommendation forms, from current employers, supervisors, or professors.
+7. Three recommendation letters (completed online), accompanied by the University online recommendation forms, from current/ recent employers, supervisors, or professors.

 Students seeking admission must complete and submit the following online: